How to Become a Police Officer in Louisville

 More Information on the Louisville Metro Police Department and Crime

 Residents of the Louisville Metro area can get involved with the LMPD by attending one of its Citizen Police Academies.
-The LMPD runs a Citizens Police Academy, Latino Citizens Police Academy and Youth Citizen Police Academy to better connect with the communities it serves.
+The LMPD runs a Citizens Police Academy and Latino Citizens Police Academy and Youth Citizen Police Academy to better connect with the communities it serves.
 The Explorer Program is designed for residents between the ages of 14 and 19 to help young people develop leadership skills and learn about community involvement.
 The Explorer Program has been temporarily suspended by the mayor.

 Louisville Metro Police Department